TheSongOfEnderion/josee/Chapters/Chapter 1 – Rekindled Dreams (1).md

 "...
 Gouge his eyes," Josee coldly ordered.

 "H-His eyes?!" the two guards stared at one another in dismay.
-Although they were men holding weapons, battle was barely a part of their daily lives, as most residents of the humble town, though poor, had a sense of camaraderie.
+Although they were men holding weapons, battle was barely a part of their daily lives, as most residents of the humble village, though poor, had a sense of camaraderie.
 So, fights were mostly between drunkards.

 Not torture.